benhar-dev/mobject-io/docs/README.md

 //... no code should go here.
 ```

-> **Hint:**
->
-> The I_CyclicCalled interface forces you to implement the .CyclicCalled method.
->
-> AutomaticCyclicCall will try to register you with a task for cyclic calling automatically.
->
-> Only classes who implement I_CyclicCalled can be passed in to AutomaticCyclicCall.

 3. Next create a method called CyclicCall.
 Any code placed in here will be automatically called each PLC cycle.

 ```declaration